 Step 2: Getting Good Exposure

 Where do people begin their home search these days?
 The internet.
 Whether a REALTOR® is involved from the get-go or not, buyers overwhelmingly begin their search online.
 A 2009 study by NAR found that over 90% of buyers used the internet to search for homes.
-And other than general statistics, such as bedrooms, bathrooms, and square footage; the photos tell the most about a property.
+And other than general statistics, such as bedrooms, bathrooms, renovation and bath remodel fort worth, and square footage; the photos tell the most about a property.
 Buyers get a feel for the layout.
 They can see the materials.
 They begin to imagine how a home might get re-arranged with their furniture.
 They share the pictures with friends and family and actually start getting excited about their prospects.